dylan-lang/opendylan/documentation/building-with-duim/source/menus.rst

 -  Use a command table.

 In this chapter, the first of these methods is demonstrated.
-For information about command tables, refer to `See Using Command Tables <commands.htm#99799>`_.
+For information about command tables, refer to `Using Command Tables <commands.htm#99799>`_.
 Before discussing the first method listed above, the overall design of the menu system for the task list manager is discussed.